rshermanpure/slack-status/README.md

+# Slack Status
+Sets your slack status to a punny computer science joke every morning using playwright.

 # Install
 ## Set auth:
-npx playwright open --save-storage=".auth/user.json"
+`npx playwright open --save-storage=".auth/user.json"`

-Then do the whole auth flow for slack: https://YOUR-SLACK-TEAM.slack.com/
+Then do the whole auth flow for slack, i.e., open a browser to https://YOUR-SLACK-TEAM.slack.com/
+Click on login, enter your credentials, etc. You should only have to do this once.

 This will write the session state to .auth/user.json.